jcitpc/CJKFont/docs/palt_kern.md

 Nat McCully, Principal Scientist, Adobe

 ## Introduction
-For CJK font developers, the wording in the documentation of the ‘kern’ and ‘palt’  features is confusing.
+For CJK font and text layout engine developers supporting CJK fonts, the wording in the documentation of the ‘kern’ and ‘palt’  features is confusing.
 This proposal aims to improve it so font developers will know how to define the features, and application developers will know how to set default behaviors for those features.